coder/templates/docker-gateway-lang/README.md

 ---
-name: Run a JetBrains IDE with JetBrains Gateway on your Docker workspace
+display_name: Docker (JetBrains)
-description: The goal is to run a JetBrains IDE with JetBrains Gateway on your Docker workspace
+description: Deploys a JetBrains IDE in a container
+icon: ../../../site/static/icon/docker.svg
+maintainer_github: coder
+verified: true
-tags: [local, docker]
+tags: [docker, container]
 ---

 # Run a JetBrains IDE with JetBrains Gateway with container workspace on a Docker host